top of page

 Combining traditional red and blue Oriental rugs with modern or transitional furniture is an exciting way to create a harmonious blend of old-world charm and contemporary elegance.

 By carefully considering design elements such as color, pattern, and size, you can seamlessly combine these timeless treasures with contemporary furniture to create a space that is both visually appealing and culturally rich.
+Modern elements like abstract art, geometric patterns, or sleek furnishings that enhance the overall design without competing with the rug.
 The fusion of old and new can result in a truly unique and inviting living environment.

 Photo Source: Riamist Studio via Avotakka Magazine